 And what about European influence?
 In building their mega-houses, the millionaire families emulated European architecture in a ploy to boost their classiness.
 But Newport also has a geographical connection with the Old World, as the continent directly across the ocean is… Europe!
 Heck, if I had eyesight superpowers, when I stood on a rock at the furthest West point of Portugal in 2010, I could almost have seen New England.
 Now let us seek international flair at dinner…

 On the recommendation of friends, Colin and I headed to Genie’s Lounge for a scrumptious Middle Eastern dinner.
 We were a day late for the belly dancing (bummer!), but the Persian style of the restaurant owner glowed through in the ornate rugs, aromatic teas, and yummy food.

 Then it was time to scamper three blocks home to our luxurious room at the Hotel Viking (click for more info).
 I posted a photo of our amazing room on my Facebook fan page and asked people to guess where I was in the world.
 “Italy???” responded four different people.
 Ahhh, Newport… You have international flair from head to toe!

 So, which cities have YOU seen that have surprising international flair?
 Have you also visited Newport, and do you agree that it is a worldly town?
 Do share!

-If you enjoyed this article, please consider using the following easy links to book the Hotel Viking, or search other Newport hotels, or browse Newport vacation home rentals, as it will support this site with a small commission at no extra cost to you.
+If you enjoyed this article, please consider using the following easy affiliate links to book the Hotel Viking, or search other Newport hotels, or browse Newport vacation home rentals, as it provides a small commission at no extra cost to you.
 Thanks, and happy travels!